 Weighing 110 tons and measuring 66 feet long by 33 feet high, The Bean is made up of 168 stainless steel plates welded together.
 Its surface reflects the city’s skyline and the sky above.

-Since its completion, The Bean has become one of Chicago’s most popular tourist attractions, with over 1 million visitors each year.
 It has also been featured in numerous films and television shows, including “The Dark Knight Rises” and “Chicago Fire.”
 In 2014, Time magazine even named it one of the “World’s 100 Greatest Places.

 Wrapping Up